Versatile and delicious, risotto is also surprisingly easy to make at home. Here’s how to do it. Constant stirring not required!

 Classic risotto is made from either Carnaroli or Arborio rice.
-Short and plump, they are high in starch and can absorb quite a bit of liquid without becoming mushy.
+The grains are short and plump, high in starch, and can absorb quite a bit of liquid without becoming mushy.

 Because risotto is cooked uncovered on the stovetop, a lot of liquid evaporates.
 Plan on about three times as much liquid as rice.
 And that liquid should be stock of some sort.
 Chicken stock is the staple, but use whatever stock you prefer — beef, vegetable, seafood.
 Canned stock is perfectly acceptable.
 Just watch the salt — it can become overpowering as the liquid evaporates.
 Choose low-sodium broth when possible.
 Here’show to make your own stock.

 The stock is your first base of flavor.
 Heat it up in a saucepan, as a warm stock will cook into the risotto more quickly and evenly.
 While that’s heating up, sauté onions or shallots in a heavy bottomed pan.
 After those aromatics have softened, add the rice and “toast” it in the pan.
 You’ll know it’s ready when the rice turns translucent at the edges.
 If the recipe calls for any wine, add it now to continue building the flavor.
 The slight acidity of a Sauvignon Blanc blends wonderfully in a risotto.